 NSAIDs and Prescription Medicine

-A new study shows that non-steroidal anti-inflammatory drugs (NSAIDs) may worsen inflammation in the knees.
+Pain medicine is not always the best remedy.
+They can cause side effects, and if you’re like me, they don’t help.
+Also, a study shows that non-steroidal anti-inflammatory drugs (NSAIDs) may worsen inflammation in the knees.
 After four years, joint inflammation and cartilage were worse for those taking NSAIDs compared to those who did not take them (https://www.prnewswire.com/news-releases/nsaids-may-worsen-arthritis-inflammation-301681834.html).
 Examples of NSAIDs are ibuprofen, naproxen, and aspirin.

-Besides prescribed medicine, I’ve also received steroid injections, also known as cortisone shots.
-While they have eased the pain significantly, they have also raised my blood sugar and it takes a full day for my blood sugar to return to normal.
+Besides medicine, I’ve also received steroid injections, also known as cortisone shots.
+While they have eased the pain significantly, they have also raised my blood sugar, and it takes a full day for my blood sugar to return to normal.
 Therefore, be aware that steroids/cortisone will make your blood sugar rise.

 Natural Remedies that Have Helped Me

 I enjoy walking, which is low-impact.
-I also enjoy use an elliptical machine, which makes me feel like I’m running but is gentle on my knees.
+I also enjoy using an elliptical machine, which makes me feel like I’m running but is gentle on my knees.
 The moving handlebars also stretch my neck spurs and reduce the pain.

 Support Devices

 After I had surgery for my trigger fingers, the surgeon casually mentioned it could return and that he had a patient who had surgery on all ten fingers.
-After hearing this, now I wear a splint that prevents my fingers from bending forward and freezing in that position.
+After hearing this, I now wear a splint that prevents my fingers from bending forward and freezing in that position.
 I type on an ergonomic keyboard and wear compression gloves when my hands swell.
 I also have hand grip strengtheners that stretch and exercise my fingers.
-But you don’t need to buy them, you can find exercises you can do without devices here: https://www.healthline.com/health/fitness-exercise/trigger-finger-exercises#finger-stretches
+But you don’t need to buy them; you can find exercises you can do without devices here: https://www.healthline.com/health/fitness-exercise/trigger-finger-exercises#finger-stretches

 Manage High Blood Sugar

-A study led by Lund University in Sweden shows that the risk of being affected by trigger finger increases with high blood sugar.
-High blood sugar increased the risk of trigger finger among both men and women in the groups with both type 1 and type 2 diabetes.
+A study led by Lund University in Sweden shows that the risk of being affected by trigger fingers increases with high blood sugar.
+High blood sugar increased the risk of trigger fingers among both men and women in the groups with both type 1 and type 2 diabetes (Hands in people with diabetes are more often affected by trigger finger — ScienceDaily).

 Other Natural Remedies May Help